07th-mod/enter_extractor/Readme.md

 `./EnterExtractor input.pic output.png`

+`bup` and `txa` files contain multiple images.
+To convert one, do:

+`./EnterExtractor input.bup output`

+This will create multiple images with names like `output_something.png`

 #### Convert a folder

 While the program doesn't currently have full folder support, you can use a loop in `zsh` like so: